 An overview of demand forecasting in Microsoft Dynamics 365 Business Central

 Demand forecasting can be challenging for inventory planners, yet it’s critical to do a good job of ensuring that the right stock items are in the right place at the right time along your supply chain.
-Over-forecast, and you’ll have too much cash tied up in excess stock and inflated carrying costs.
+Over-forecast, and you’ll tie up too much cash in excess stock and inflated carrying costs.
 Under-forecast, and you risk stockouts and delays to fulfilment.

-Microsoft Dynamics 365 Business Central and NAV offer users simple demand forecasting functionality, very similar to most other ERP systems.
+Using Microsoft Dynamics 365 Business Central demand forecast capability provides users simple demand forecasting functionality, very similar to most other ERP systems.

-The ERP relies on users manually uploading sales or production forecasts and then combines them with the relevant, pre-programmed reordering policies, e.g., Fixed Reorder Quantity, Maximum Quantity, Lot-For-Lot, and Order, which lay the foundation for stocking rules.
-Based on these rules, it then suggests a reorder proposal when stock levels aren’t sufficient to cover future demand.
+The ERP relies on users manually uploading sales or production forecasts.
+It then combines them with the relevant, pre-programmed reordering policies, e.g., Fixed Reorder Quantity, Maximum Quantity, Lot-For-Lot, and Order, which lay the foundation for stocking rules.
+Business Central then uses these rules to create reorder proposals to meet future demand.

-Here are four key challenges many businesses experience when having to manually create demand forecasts:
+Here are four key challenges businesses experience creating manual demand forecasts:

-1. Manually creating forecasts in spreadsheets is a time-consuming and resource-intensive task – particularly when you have a large portfolio of products to work through.
+1. Manually creating forecasts in spreadsheets is time-consuming and resource-intensive, particularly when you have an extensive product portfolio.

-2. Manual demand forecasts are quickly out-of-date and need updating regularly to keep them accurate, especially items with volatile demand, seasonal profiles, and growing or shrinking sales.
+2. Manual demand forecasts quickly become out-of-date and need regular updates to maintain accuracy, especially for items with volatile demand, seasonal profiles, and growing or shrinking sales.

-3. Even the best forecasting spreadsheets can be prone to human error.
+3. Even the best forecasting spreadsheets are prone to human error.

 4. Manual forecasts are usually based on previous sales history.
-Whilst this method is suitable for inventory items that have stable demand (where the previous demand data is a good indicator of the future forecast period), in reality, very few items follow such simplistic logic.
-Instead, they experience a range of demand patterns and are subject to market trends, variances in forecast sensitivity and seasonality.
+While this method is suitable for inventory items with stable demand (where previous demand data is a good indicator of the future forecast period), in reality, very few items follow such simplistic logic.
+They usually experience a range of demand patterns and are subject to market trends, variances in forecast sensitivity, and seasonality.

 EazyStock’s additional demand forecasting capabilities